h2gr/h2gr-grails-fields-plugin-experiment/CODE_OF_CONDUCT.md

 Be nice.
-As in don't be evil - and mean it.
+As in "don't be evil", but really mean it.